sonia-insights/covid-19-india-data-analysis/README.md

-COVID-19 India Data Analysis (Pandas Project) **Project Overview**
+****COVID-19 India Data Analysis (Pandas Project)****

+**Project Overview**
-This project performs an end-to-end exploratory data analysis (EDA) on official Government of India COVID-19 datasets.
+-This project performs an end-to-end exploratory data analysis (EDA) on official Government of India COVID-19 datasets.
-The analysis focuses on time-based trends, state-wise insights, and policy-relevant KPIs using Python, Pandas, and NumPy.
+-The analysis focuses on time-based trends, state-wise insights, and policy-relevant KPIs using Python, Pandas, and NumPy.

-This project is designed to demonstrate real-world data analyst skills, including data cleaning, aggregation, KPI creation, and structured output generation.
+-This project is designed to demonstrate real-world data analyst skills, including data cleaning, aggregation, KPI creation, and structured output generation.

 ***Objectives***
 --Clean and standardize raw government COVID-19 data